estuary/flow/site/docs/getting-started/tutorials/postgresql_cdc_to_snowflake.md

 (1 row)
 ```

-By executing a `count(*)` statement a few seconds apart you are able to verify that data is in fact being replicated into the table.
+By executing a `count(*)` statement a few seconds apart you are able to verify that data is in fact being written into the table.

 ## Step 2.
 Set up a Capture<a id="step-2-set-up-a-capture"></a>